 CITIES will, in collaboration with its industrial and academic partners, conduct research with a view to developing tools for the implementation of integrated energy system solutions.

-CITIES has 24 Danish and Swedish industrial partners as well as 15 international knowledge institutions from the EU, China and the USA.
+CITIES has 24 Danish and Swedish industrial partners as well as 15 international knowledge institutions from the EU, Asia, Australia and the USA.
 The project is supported by the Innovation Fund Denmark.